Decision-dependent Robust Charging Infrastructure Planning for Light-duty Truck Electrification at Industrial Sites: The detailed procedure of the fix-and-optimize algorithm

 \section{The detailed procedure of the fix-and-optimize algorithm}

 This section presents the detailed iteration procedures using the fix-and-optimize algorithm.
-Figs. \ref{fix_and_optimize_process_1} and \ref{fix_and_optimize_process_2} present changes of enforced fast-charging constraints and the consequential solving time for the 39-day instance.
-Figs. \ref{charger_evolution_process_1} and \ref{charger_evolution_process_2} present the evolutions of the number of slow and fast chargers in each iterations.
+Figs. \ref{fix_and_optimize_process_1} and \ref{fix_and_optimize_process_2} present changes to the enforced fast-charging constraints and the resulting solving time for the 39-day instance.
+Figs. \ref{charger_evolution_process_1} and \ref{charger_evolution_process_2} present the evolutions of the number of slow and fast chargers in each iteration.

 \FloatBarrier

 After obtaining the charger planning results in the final iteration, we post-processed the results by discarding the fast charger results greater than 2, and the rest of fast-charging installation results are taken as hard constraints. \end{APPENDICES}